Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

 So, the details of the operations that will affect their timing performance lie within the implementations of their modules (which are hopefully achievable as combinational circuits) and in the memory management mechanism.

-\subsubsection{Digital Memory}
+\textbf{Digital Memory}

 Static SRAM will be chosen for the flag memory since it is generally more affordable than NVRAM.
 The downside is that memory values will not be maintained if the device is powered down, which is acceptable.
 For example, we might chose a memory chip like the IS62WV12816EALL, a 128K x 16 low voltage, ultra low power CMOS SRAM chip that costs roughly \$1.28 each.
-The IS62WV12816EALL has a write cycle and access time of 45ns, well underneath the time required for the analog module to finish its part of an operation (10 $\mu$s).
-This would leave us with $2097152 - 128K \cdot 16 + 5 = 49147$ bits required to complete our minimum valid memory size for 20 qubits.
+The IS62WV12816EALL has a write cycle and access time of 45ns, well underneath the time required for the analog module to finish its part of an operation (10 µs).

 Of course, the fastest type of memory is a simple latch.
-Texas Instruments' SN74HSTL16918 is a latch array with a 1.9 ns delay for writes, and no delay for reads due to the nature of the D-latches used.
+Texas Instruments\RL{'} SN74HSTL16918 is a latch array with a 1.9 ns delay for writes, and no delay for reads due to the nature of the D-latches used.
 However, the SN74HSTL16918 has only 18 bits and costs roughly \$2.75, an affordable price for latch based memory.
-So, even using this quick technology just to finish off the 49147 remaining bits would cost over \$7508.

 We might instead choose a chip with a parallel access memory interface, like the one that the IS62WV12816EALL also uses.